Ugly Produce: Save Money by Buying Funny-Looking Fruits and Veggies

 Imperfect Foods is an imperfect produce and grocery delivery service bringing pantry staples to your door mostly in the upper Midwest, Northwest and the West Coast, and Texas and Louisiana.
 Imperfect Foods is one of the first ugly produce companies, founded in 2015.

 They have a goal to become a net-zero carbon company by 2030.
 The delivery process includes 100% recycled boxes and a van driven by the company’s own delivery drivers that delivers ugly produce boxes to an entire neighborhood at once, which cuts down on pollution.
+They plan to have fully electric vans by 2027.
+Once they deliver a new box, they take back the old packaging for recycling.
 Plus, Imperfect Foods donates weekly to food banks.

 The best part?
 There’s no minimum cost per order and you get to pick from 4 box sizes, select organic or regular produce, and choose from fresh fruits, vegetables, eggs and dairy, meat and fish, and other pantry staples to customize your box.